ON Investment Management Co

 Tips for Finding the Right Financial Advisor

 - Want an advisor who will always put your interests first?
 Then what you want is a fiduciary, who is often an advisor with no other roles (like insurance agent or broker).
 Also, people who are certified financial planners (CFPs) are held to a fiduciary standard.
 To find one near you, use SmartAsset’s free matching tool.
-After answering questions about your preferences, you’ll be matched with up to three advisors vetted by us.
+It will connect you with up to three advisors in your area.

 - Ask prospective advisors how many times in a year they will go over your finances with you.
 The correct answer depends on your needs and expectations.
 But once or twice a year should be the minimum.
 Be sure you know which questions to ask your financial advisor.